TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/ethercat_slave_registers_description.md

          <li>**Single datagram accessing multiple FMMU mapped areas using LRD/LWR commands from a single SubDevice**</li>
          <li>**LRW access to non-interleaved input and output process data of multiple SubDevices**</li>
          </ul>
+         **NOTE:** Value of 1 correponds to 5ns.
+So for PRU at 200MHz, 0x98 corresponds to 760ns of latency.
+Similarly for PRU at 333MHz, 0xA0 corresponds to 800ns of latency.<br/>
+            - 0x98 for PRU Clock at 200MHz<br/>
+            - 0xA0 for PRU Clock at 333MHz<br/>
 </tr>
 </table>